holmesrichards/ssoma/README.md

 First is shown the model.
 Layers are shown top to bottom, terminated by slashes; "\*" denotes a cube, "." is a cubical void.
 After this, every 5 seconds and at end of analysis a status update line is printed.
 At end of analysis all solutions are printed.

+You can terminate running with `CTRL-C` and partial results will be shown.